Edward W. Stack: Recognition

 In 1997, Stack ranked fourth in the "consumer-retailing/hardlines" category of magazine Institutional Investor's survey of the best chief American executives, and was named "Sports Executive Visionary of the Year" by magazine SportStyle.
 He was named "Entrepreneur of the Year in Southwestern Pennsylvania" by Ernst & Young in 1999.
 In 2005, Stack received a History Makers Award in the "business and industry" category from the Heinz History Center.
 He was inducted into the National Sporting Goods Association's Sporting Goods Industry Hall of Fame in 2006.
 Stack received a Humanity and Service Award from the Bus Stops Here Foundation in 2014, and a Major John H. Russell Leadership Award from Marine Corps University's foundation in 2015.
 He was given an honorary degree of doctor of humane letters from his alma mater, after delivering a commencement speech in 2016.

 Personal life

 Stack is married to Donna A. Stack.
 In February 2015, the couple acquired an 8,946-square-foot home in North Palm Beach, Florida, for $12 million.
-He is happily married, and lives in Sewickley, Pennsylvania with Donna.
+He is married, and lives in Sewickley, Pennsylvania with Donna.